mumoshu/kodedeploy/README.md

 # KodeDeploy

 Continuous deployment of your application on Kubernetes.
-It is continuous that your every application will be automatically redeployed whenever you create new Kubernetes clusters.
+It is continuous that all the Kubernetes applications will be automatically redeployed, whenever you create new Kubernetes clusters.

 ## Goal

-You don't need to remember anymore about which namespace contains which Kubernetes resources!

-Whenever you (re)create new clusters and namespaces, all you need to do is install AWS CodeDeploy agents as a single-pod Kubernetes deployment, per a Kubernetes namespace.
+As an infrastructure engineer and/or a ClusterOps person, whenever you (re)create new clusters and namespaces, all you need to do is install an AWS CodeDeploy agent per a Kubernetes namespace.

-CodeDeploy takes care of the rest.
+CodeDeploy takes care of the rest, fetfching the desired state of the namespace, automatically deploying everything, for you.

+This is especially helpful in the two use-cases below:

+- Delegate continuous (re)deployment of apps to your product teams
+- Easy Kubernetes cluster migration

+### Delegate continuous (re)deployment of apps to your product teams

+You don't need to remember which namespace contains which Kubernetes resources!

+Aa a ClusterOps person, whenever a new project starts, you just create a dedicated Kubernetes namespace, installing a CodeDeploy agent.
+Finally give IAM role accesses for all the developers in the project team, and you're done.

+Any developers in the project team, as long as they're allowed by AWS IAM policies, can deploy your Kubernetes applications with CodeDeploy from anywhere.

+### Easy Kubernetes cluster migration

+Run multiple versions of Kubernetes clusters for smooth migration.
+Let's vary the version number of Kubernetes, like `v1.10.7` or `v.1.11.3`, connecting to the same Target Group, for canary deployments of Kubernetes clusters.

+Usually doing things like this requires you to repeat `kubectl` or `helm` or something similar per Kubernetes cluster when you have multiple of them.
+With KodeDeploy, all you need is installing CodeDeploy agents.
+Each agent knows which revision of your apps should be installed in a namespace, so that it can deploy it for you.

 ## How it works